nbering/nicholasbering-ca/_posts/2022-08-09-rover-whats-next.md

 I have some things I'd like to try in order to improve on this:

 - Removing inserts from drive component designs
-  - Could a platic thread be strong enough on it's own?
+  - Could a plastic thread be strong enough on it's own?
   - Is the weak material bonding between the insert and actually PLA making it less reliable?
 - Improving the heat-set insert installation procedure
   - The variation between 3D printers causing tolerance problems for heat set